richpeers/access-logs/readme.md

 # Access Logs

-Exercise in parsing CSV with PHP and displaying a paginated datatable.
+Exercise in parsing a CSV file with PHP and displaying a paginated datatable.
 With filters and ordering.

 Pagination and filters, when applied, query the data via ajax for json response.